 Sensory ecology

-Electric fish are nocturnal and navigate and forage mainly using active electrolocation, and many species have small eyes.
-In shallow, clear rainforest streams, however, eye size varies strongly among species, suggesting that some species may also use vision at night when moonlight is available.
-Across four species, larger eyes (body mass adjusted) predicted weaker moonlight avoidance: the largest-eyed species remained active across the lunar cycle, likely using vision to avoid predators, whereas small-eyed species reduced activity during moonlit periods.
-These results show how species-specific sensory traits can predict behavior and ecological effects, and they provide insight into sensory trade-offs.
+Electric fish are nocturnal and rely mainly on self-generated electrolocation signals to navigate and forage, so most species have small eyes.
+Yet in small rainforest streams, eye size varies among species, suggesting that some species also use vision when moonlight is available.
+Across four species, larger eyes predicted weaker moonlight avoidance: the largest-eyed species remained active throughout the lunar cycle, likely using vision to detect and evade predators, whereas small-eyed species reduced activity during moonlit periods.
+These results show how sensory traits shape nocturnal behavior and ecological interactions.

 Infrared footage of a wild sand knifefish foraging in the dark.